 Too many of them love their power.

-But mark my words, you're gonna watch tomorrow, these hearings and see if I'm right that what they did to Bork, Clarence Thomas, what they do every four years, every election cycle, and that is play the race card, doesn't come out in full force tomorrow.
+You're going to watch tomorrow these hearings and see if I'm right that what they did to Bork, Clarence Thomas, what they do every four years, every election cycle, and that is play the race card, doesn't come out in full force tomorrow.

-Now, I don't think it's gonna matter, but that's not the point.
+I don't think it's going to matter, but that's not the point.

 And I'm Mary Catherine Hamm.